tudurom/bsc-thesis/doc/main.typ

   // #align(center)[|]
 ] <tt_flowchart>

-// #todo[Describe XCodeGhost and other similar attacks as contemporary instances.]

 == Reproducible Builds <section_reproducible_builds>

-// Users of open-source software can be targetted by attacks that inject malicious
-// code during the build process @taxonomy_supply_chains @reviewofosssupplychains.
-// Those can become victims either by just using the compromised software
-// packages—in Linux distributions, for example—or by using software with
-// compromised dependencies.
-Even though the distribution media of the software
-// packages can be trusted to not tamper the files they offer—by verifying hashes
-// or digital signatures of known distributors—there is a gap between trusting the
-// source code and trusting the binary files that are later distributed.
-Source
-// code is (relatively) easy to examine and to trust, especially when
-// it is available in the open @peerreview.
-Yet, once it is compiled,
-// the resulting binary cannot be easily checked for attacks.

 Reproducible builds @reproduciblebuilds allow us to verify that the executable version of a program matches its source code, by ensuring that compiling the